whitneyburton/portfolios/students/1701-back/victoria_vasys/20170421-victoria-vasys-m2.markdown

 #### **Playing a Part**

-  > I've gone to most Friday lectures, led the re-formatting, organization, and communication for the current Mod 1 pairing, led an ActiveRecord methods refresher, attended most Joan Clarke & Imposter meetings, TA'ed at a Try Turing Weekend, motivated other students to tour my mentor's work with me and learn some Arduino and soldering skills at the hackers' space, DenHack, co-organized the transforming of the Wellness Challenge to a web app with the Hamilton Posse, and sparked the revival of the Turing Podcast, which I now co-host along with a Mod 2 Front-end student, Travis Gregory.
+  > I've gone to most Friday lectures, led the re-formatting, organization, and communication for the current Mod 1 pairing, am a pre-work guide for an incoming 1705er, led an ActiveRecord methods refresher, attended most Joan Clarke & Imposter meetings, TA'ed at a Try Turing Weekend, motivated other students to tour my mentor's work with me and learn some Arduino and soldering skills at the hackers' space, DenHack, co-organized the transforming of the Wellness Challenge to a web app with the Hamilton Posse, and sparked the revival of the Turing Podcast, which I now co-host along with a Mod 2 Front-end student, Travis Gregory.

 ------------------